 Using drugs and alcohol before getting behind the wheel of any vehicle is extremely dangerous.
 When you add in all the possible factors that can cause truck driving accidents, you increase that threat exponentially.
-While impaired, a driver’s reaction time and judgment is reduced, and these are imperative when driving a commercial vehicle as large as a semi-truck.
+While impaired, a driver’s reaction time and judgment is reduced, and this is imperative when driving a commercial vehicle as large as a semi-truck.
 The federal government has laws in place to regulate truckers taking drugs and alcohol, including regulating legal limits on alcohol intake.
-Driver’s that have a Commercial Driver’s License are held to a higher standard on the road, so if you have suffered a personal injury due to an impaired truck driver, contact your trusted Burg Simpson Colorado personal injury attorneys at 303-792-5595.
+Driver’s that have a Commercial Driver’s License are held to a higher standard on the road, so if you have suffered a personal injury due to an impaired truck driver, contact Burg Simpson before it is too late.

 Large trucks are inherently harder to operate and dangerous compared to every other vehicle on the road.
-Since they’re typically bigger, longer, and heavier, they can be more difficult for drivers to maneuver than standard passenger cars.
-This causes drivers to likely lose control more easily, which can lead to a tragedy if they’re involved in an accident.
+Since they are typically bigger, longer, and heavier, they can be more difficult for drivers to maneuver than standard passenger cars.
+This causes drivers to lose control more easily, which can lead to a tragedy if they are involved in an accident.

-Sometimes trucks even have defective parts or aren’t properly maintained per their fleet vehicle maintenance schedule, ultimately increasing their odds of accident.
-In addition, because of their momentum from weight, it might be nearly impossible to recover from a problem situation particularly in inclement weather.
+Sometimes trucks even have defective parts or are not properly maintained per their fleet vehicle maintenance schedule, ultimately increasing their odds of an accident.
+In addition, because of their momentum from the weight, it might be nearly impossible to recover from a problem situation particularly in inclement weather.

 - Trucks can lose control easily when going downhill.